 Pro Tip: If you’re using DJI’s filter for the Mavic Pro, make sure to insert the filter after you power on the drone.
 Gently press the filter in against the lens.
 Otherwise, the filter may jam against the head of the drone when calibrating.

-2. Using Foreground Elements For Your Drone Shots
+2. Using Foreground Elements For Your Drone videography

 Foreground elements help create interesting composition and layers in both photo and video.
 The same rules apply when shooting on the ground and when flying in the air.
 If your shot is not visually interesting in camera, color grading, slow-motion and other tricks won’t magically make your shot any better.
 When possible, utilize some foreground elements to enhance the production value of your shot.